tgeby/LearningWebApp/README.md

 ### View the countdown in the browser tab
 ![Interval timer browser tab](countdown.png)

-### The timer allows you to accidentally refresh or close the tab
+### The timer will keep working if you accidentally refresh or close the tab
 ![Interval timer example gif](timerExample.gif)

 ## Planned Features